How to Go to An Open House: 12 Steps to Follow

 Define your open house mission:

-• Did you just move to a new area and want to look at what’s available with hopes to buy eventually?
+• Did you just move to a new area and want to look at what’s available, hoping to buy eventually?

 • Are you looking in an area where you don’t currently live to see what types of homes are in that market?

-• Are you a current homeowner who wants to see what’s trendy on the sales market?
+• Are you a current homeowner who wants to see what’s trendy in the sales market?

 • Are you looking for your forever home (or your “for now” home)?

-• Maybe you’re just looking at homes that are similar to yours to get new design inspiration.
+• Are you simply checking out homes similar to yours to get new design inspiration?

 All of these are totally acceptable reasons to attend an open house, but you’ll want to make sure you’re clear in your own mind about what you’re hoping to get out of your open house experience — and that friends, partners, or family members attending with you are aware of your intentions and on the same page with you.